rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 #### Organizations

-You can create groups of AWS accounts using Organizations to manage security and automation settings.
+You can create groups of AWS accounts by using Organizations to manage security and automation settings.

 (*Source*: [https://aws.amazon.com/organizations/](https://aws.amazon.com/organizations/))

 AWS Organizations helps you centrally govern your environment as you grow and scale your workloads on AWS.
-Whether you are a growing startup or a large enterprise, Organizations helps you to centrally manage billing; control access, compliance, and security; and share resources across your AWS accounts.
+Whether you are a growing startup or a large enterprise, Organizations helps you to centrally manage billing, to control access, compliance, and security, as well as to share resources across your AWS accounts.

 **Benefits**: